Skip to main content

 You do not have to follow your doctor to Penn Medicine.
 You are free to choose any new primary care provider, including a private practice like Fishtown Medicine.
 Bring your records along to your first visit so the new doctor has full context.

-Penn Primary Care Walnut Street is generally accepting former Ninth Street patients, especially those whose physicians moved there.
+Penn Primary Care Walnut Street is generally accepting former Ninth Street patients, particularly those whose physicians moved there.
 Insurance coverage and appointment availability may vary, so call ahead before you assume the transfer is automatic.

 If your insurance does not cover Penn Medicine, you have other options.
 You can choose a primary care provider in your network, or you can join a private practice that uses a membership model and works with most insurance plans for labs and referrals.